-A Rule 43 Application in the A High Court established in terms of the Superior Courts Act, 2013 provides for urgent interim relief.
-A divorce process where the parties are unable to come to an Agreement.
-In a contested divorce the Court is called upon to adjudicate upon the terms of the divorce. proceedings are not only an emotional time, but can also take years to be finalised.
-A Rule 58 Application applies to similar cases in the A Regional Magistrates' Court established in terms of the Magistrates' Court Act, 1944..
+A Rule 43 Application in the High Court provides for urgent interim relief.
+Contested divorce proceedings are not only an emotional time but can also take years to be finalised.
+A Rule 58 Application applies to similar cases in the Regional Court.

-In many instances the party who is not the main breadwinner is left without any income and is then in a predicament in meeting their, and in some instances, their minor children’s financial needs.
+In many instances, the party who is not the main breadwinner is left without any income and is then in a predicament in meeting there, and in some instances, their minor children’s financial needs.
 In this regard, he/she may apply for an interim order in terms of Rule 43.

 1. What is a Rule 43 Application?